Friedrich Nietzsche on the Philosophy of Right and the State (1909)

 MetaphorWhat it signalsWhere

-ZarathustraThe prophetic herald of the Übermensch, descending from the mountain.Chapter 1 and throughout.
+ZarathustraThe prophetic herald of the Übermensch, descending from the mountain — Kazantzakis’s recurring stand-in for the entire constructive program.Chapter 1 and throughout

 Who the Book Is Arguing With

 • Schopenhauer’s pessimism.
 The diagnosis is accepted (life is suffering, the Will is blind) but the prescription is rejected.
+“Pessimistic Nirvana” is just another renunciation, another priest’s drug.
 Kazantzakis’s Nietzsche refuses renunciation and chooses Dionysian affirmation.

 • Darwinism’s teleology.
-The “survival of the fittest” is not the deepest truth about life; the discharge of strength is.
+“Survival of the fittest” is not the deepest truth about life; the discharge of strength is.
 Mediocrity often survives best, and the strong are constantly being ground down by the egalitarian pressures of mass society.
-“Progress” in this book is not inevitable; it has to be willed.
+“Progress” is not inevitable; it has to be willed.

 How It’s Written

 A hybrid of academic dissertation, biographical study, and philosophical poem.
 Kazantzakis begins in the third person, expounding Nietzsche’s life and thought, but frequently slips into first-person translation of Nietzsche’s aphorisms, producing something closer to passionate advocacy than to detached scholarship.
 The tone is highly polemical, prophetic, and earnest.
-This is not a dry academic gloss — it is the first major Greek Nietzschean text, written by a twenty-six-year-old who is already thinking of Nietzsche as the key to his own artistic-philosophical program.
+Kazantzakis describes his own approach as a “resolutive method” of analysis grounded by “lyrical expansion,” and he is candid that he treats Nietzsche’s life and thought as an “objectification of subjectivity” — that is, the philosopher’s own struggle for health is part of what the philosophy means.
+This is not a dry academic gloss; it is the first major Greek Nietzschean text, written by a twenty-six-year-old who is already thinking of Nietzsche as the key to his own artistic-philosophical program.
+(The Athens faculty almost certainly rejected it the first time around for exactly this reason: too much advocacy, not enough scholarly distance.)

-The book’s philosophical content owes as much to the young Kazantzakis’s synthesis as to Nietzsche.
+The book’s philosophical content owes as much to the young Kazantzakis’s synthesis as to Nietzsche himself.
 Where Nietzsche speaks in polemical aphorisms and refuses system, Kazantzakis builds the system Nietzsche implied — and this is both the book’s strength (clarity of exposition) and its departure (Nietzsche’s own anti-systematic method is sometimes lost in the systematizing).
-Later, in his mature work (Ascesis, 1927), Kazantzakis will synthesize this Nietzsche with Henri Bergson’s élan vital into his own philosophy.
+The strongest chapters — Chapter 2 on nihilism, Chapter 4’s definition of right, Chapter 5’s defense of pain — are also the most lyrical.
+The weakest — the abrupt jump in Chapter 3 from individual physiology to political tyranny, the arbitrary class division of Chapter 6 with no sociological mechanism for selection — show where the dissertation form strains under its prophetic ambitions.
+Later, in his mature work (Ascesis / The Saviors of God, 1927), Kazantzakis will synthesize this Nietzsche with Henri Bergson’s élan vital into his own philosophy.

 Connections

 • Kazantzakis — the intellectual foundation.
-Every philosophical move in Zorba, Odyssey: A Modern Sequel, The Last Temptation of Christ, and the whole novelistic corpus is tracked back to the Nietzsche of this dissertation.
+Every philosophical move in Zorba the Greek, Odyssey: A Modern Sequel, The Last Temptation of Christ, and the whole novelistic corpus is tracked back to the Nietzsche of this dissertation.

 • Nietzsche — the subject.
-Reads best alongside the primary works it expounds: Thus Spoke Zarathustra, Beyond Good and Evil, On the Genealogy of Morals.
+Reads best alongside the primary works it expounds.

 • Schopenhauer — the shared predecessor Nietzsche inverts and Kazantzakis follows Nietzsche in inverting.